rombie/contrail-controller/specs/bgp_mvpn.md

 ## 4.12 Source AS extended community

 This is mainly applicable for inter-as mvpn stitched over segmented tunnels.
-This is not targeted for Phase 1.
+This is not targeted for Phase I.

 ## 4.13 Multicast Edge Replicated Tree